itdddjulius/TickerRobot/README.md

 - F / B Commands affect the Y Axis +/-1
 - L / R Commands affect the X Axis -/+1

+  Part 2
+  Any B = BACKWARD command is ignored, i.e. in the t2.ts SWITCH statement we ignore 'B' commands.

 ### Ticker Technical Test
 Please acknowledge receipt of this email
 Please provide a link to a public Git repo containing your solution